ebicoglu/AbpWindowsService/README.md

 ### Add Windows Service middleware

-Add the [Microsoft.Extensions.Hosting.WindowsServices](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices) package to your application by adding the following line to the csproj:
+Add the [Microsoft.Extensions.Hosting.WindowsServices](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices) package to your console application by adding the following line to the csproj:

 ```json
 <PackageReference Include="Microsoft.Extensions.Hosting.WindowsServices" Version="5.0.1" />
 ```

 Open the **Program.cs** and add  the `UseWindowsService()` to `CreateHostBuilder` method.
-You can also set a service name to be shown in services window. `UseWindowsService` ;
+You can also set a service name to be shown in services window. `UseWindowsService` makes 3 things:

 - Sets the host lifetime to *WindowsServiceLifetime*